-Volunteering at My Friend's House has various arms, from house projects, to cooking, to simple home repairs and even shopping.
+Volunteering at My Friend's House has various arms, from house projects to cooking to simple home repairs and even shopping.
 Many of these opportunities are year-round and others are as-needed.
-The Chef for the Night program and Amazon Wish List shopping are a couple of year-round, on-going opportunities, while home improvement/repair projects are as-needed.
+The Chef for the Night program and Amazon Wish List shopping are a couple of year-round, ongoing opportunities, while home improvement/repair projects are as-needed.

-One of our most popular year round volunteer activities is called Chef for a Night, where individuals or groups sign up to bring a meal or cook a meal with residents.
+One of our most popular year-round volunteer activities is called Chef for the Night, where individuals or groups sign up to bring a meal or cook a meal with residents.
 You can order a meal for 10 from a restaurant, pre-cook a meal at home or bring ingredients and cook in our beautiful, spacious kitchen.
 This is a great time to spend at My Friend’s House getting to know our residents and learning more about life at the house, and volunteers provide positive adult interactions for our youth and are an important component of our program.

-Please note, privacy statements will be required when volunteering and background checks may be required.
+Privacy statements will be required when volunteering and background checks may be required.

 - When you are visiting MFH, or with a resident outside of MFH, please refrain from vaping, using tobacco, alcohol or drugs.

 - Residents are not permitted to use social media, therefore please do not give a resident access to your cell phone, computer or other device with Wi-Fi capabilities, nor give them our W-Fi password.